- Torn between Ryobi and DeWalt tools?

 Ryobi range of products

-Who has a better portfolio?
+Who displays a better portfolio?

 DeWalt overall, but Ryobi is a suitable choice for smaller projects.